 Precisely what type of firearms were used hasn’t been clearly stated but the gunman’s own live streaming of the attack shows him using an AR-15-type rifle with high capacity magazine.
 Under NZ’s (former) gun laws were restrictions on handguns and on what were termed military-style semi-automatic (MSSA) firearms.

 To acquire and use MSSA rifles one needed a Category E licence endorsement (Cat E).
-The MSSA definition applied to any semi-automatic centrefire rifle with one or more of the following features - a detachable magazine holding more than 10 rounds, pistol grip, flash hider, folding or telescopic butt.
+The MSSA definition applied to any semi-automatic centrefire rifle with one or more of the following features - a detachable magazine holding more than seven rounds, pistol grip, flash hider, folding or telescopic butt.
 However, an AR-15-pattern semi-automatic rifle with 10-round magazine, thumbhole fixed stock and no flash hider or bayonet lug fell into the least restricted Category A, along with most everything else - bolt action, lever action and single-shot rifles, shotguns and air rifles.

 It appears the Christchurch gunman caused most of his carnage with a readily available and legally acquired Cat A firearm rather than a more restricted Cat E weapon.
 The NZ government’s response was to ban these rifles and some shotguns but they haven’t gone quite as far as Australia, which banned all semi-automatic centrefire and rimfire rifles and shotguns along with pump action shotguns.